Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Go to our Itinerary Builder to get started.

 As it stands, British passport holders aren’t currently required to obtain a visa before travelling to South Africa, but if you’re planning on taking in the wonders of Victoria Falls or some beach time in Mozambique you will need to acquire a visa.
 It’s crucial that you make sure it’s the right visa for your travel, that it’s valid for the length and purpose of your stay and that you have at least six months left on your passport from the date you arrive in these specific locations.
-Check out the gov.uk website to make sure that you’re clued up on Zimbabwe, Zambia and Mozambique entry requirements.
+Check out the gov.uk website to check all up-to-date entry requirements.

-It’s best to see your GP 6-8 weeks before you travel to check whether they recommend any of the following vaccinations: diphtheria, hepatitis A, hepatitis B, rabies, tetanus or typhoid.
-And if you’re planning on taking in a safari in Kruger, you may be advised to take malaria tablets – Kruger is a low risk area so tablets often aren’t considered to be crucial here.
+It’s best to see your GP 6-8 weeks before you travel to check which vaccinations they recommend.
+If you’re planning on a safari in Kruger, it's a low risk malaria area and you may be advised to take malaria tablets.

 With its balmy weather and myriad highlights, South Africa is a year-round destination.
 To make the most of their hot summers, you should travel between November and February – who doesn’t love a bit of winter sun?
 Whilst if wildlife dominates your bucket-list, make the trip between June and December to catch the majestic southern right whales at play.